A Look at the Finances Behind the Miami Heat’s Success

 Therefore, in theory, money should flow from teams in larger market cities to the Heat — as it does for the Panthers and Marlins.
 However, despite its limited revenue potential, fueled by the success of the Big Three, the Heat maximizes its revenue potential better than just about any team in the league.
 Despite its small market size, and though it’s nowhere close to that of the leaders, the Heat still has one of the higher revenue streams in the league.
 Of course, it costs Arison a great deal of money to acquire such a lofty revenue stream; the Heat has the second highest payroll in the league.
 But that doesn’t matter much.
 Because the Heat’s revenues are so high, even though they’re spending more to achieve it, they actually become a net payer into the revenue sharing system rather than a net receiver.
 So revenue sharing doesn’t help.
 In fact, it hurts.

-While the Heat’s 2013-14 revenue sharing obligation is unknown, and has yet to be determined, at current revenue levels it should presumably be less than $10 million.
+While the Heat’s 2013-14 revenue sharing obligation is unknown, and has yet to be determined, at current revenue levels it should presumably be about $10 million.
+That amount could increase, and rather drastically, when the Heat negotiates its new local TV rights deal.
 The Marlins and Panthers, for comparison, both reportedly receive more than $10 million in annual revenue sharing distributions.

 Change Is Inevitable